Oral Health Therapist

 Oral health therapists work with clinical guidance from a dentist or periodontist (a dentist who specialises in treating gum disease).
 Oral health therapists may do some or all of the following:

-- examine the patient's mouth, teeth, gums and jaw and prepare a treatment plan
+- examine mouths, teeth, gums and jaw and prepare a treatment plan

 - take and develop x-rays (if they are registered to do so)

-- make mouthguards for sport, and stents (small plastic trays) for home bleaching
+- make and maintain mouthguards for sport, and stents (small plastic trays) for home bleaching, and whiten teeth

 - keep records of treatment